alexbosworth/ln-service/README.md

 - [getTowerServerInfo](#getTowerServerInfo) - Get information about the running tower server
 - [getUtxos](#getUtxos) - Get on-chain unspent outputs
 - [getWalletInfo](#getWalletInfo) - Get general wallet info
+- [isDestinationPayable](#isDestinationPayable) - Check if a destination or pay req is payable
 - [openChannel](#openChannel) - Open a new channel
 - [parsePaymentRequest](#parsePaymentRequest) - Parse a BOLT11 Payment Request
 - [pay](#pay) - Send a payment